 Castlevania is a horror, Metroidvania game which started off on the NES.
 Throughout the ages, there have been more than thirty iterations of Castlevania, some radically different than others.
 But almost all keep the core concept of Castlevania in mind.
 The game focuses on the fight against the evil forces.
-The games are extremely fun, with an amazing story, and rumors have it that Netflix is working on a Castlevania series.
-So, till that happens, we bring you a recap of the 15 best Castlevania games you can play:
+The games are extremely fun, with an amazing story, and if you’re a fan you can even check out the animated series based on the games on Netflix.
+Anyway, if you’re a fan of Castlevania, here’s a recap of the 15 best Castlevania games you can play:

 1. Castlevania (NES)